Not Without Me

 I listened to them a few times and then I joined in repeating the chant over and over.
 The winds began to whip about as we invoked the elements of my spiritual mother Isis.
 A gust seeped in causing my eyes to water and I gasped as my nostrils began to burn.
 The most god-awful stench stewed in the air and I almost lost my gumbo.

-“Into the library,” Franklin uttered, briskly treading through the foyer and down the hall.
+“Into the library,” Franklin uttered, picking up his leisurely pace, briskly treading through the foyer and down the hall.

-The grand room was candle lit; the white candles strategically placed around the Vesica Pisces circle, reminding me of the time Tara and I spent with my father not long ago.
-The medium sat alone at the roundtable, “Are you ready to go get Tara?” she said and then sipped her coffee.
+The grand room was candlelit; the white candles strategically placed around the Vesica Pisces circle, reminding me of the time Tara and I spent with my father not long ago.
+Tara’s kin sat alone at the roundtable sipping her beverage, “Are you ready to go get Tara?” the medium said and then sipped once more.

 “Ruby Jean..!”
 Naomi huffed as she flicked the light switch, turning on the artificial lights.
 “We need to speak with Eric, please leave.”

 “Yes, I am ready to go get Tara,” I answered the woman as I neared her.
-She lightly tapped the top of my hand with hers… I allowed it as I took notice of the surprised expression on her aged face.
+When I was in arms reach she lightly tapped the top of my hand with hers...
+I allowed it.

 “You warm- I’ll be able to see you in there.”
-The conjurer appraised me lowering her spectacles.
+The conjurer lowered her spectacles for further examination, she looked positively stunned but pleased none the less.

 At the worst time, my phone rang...Of course, it was Pam.